kaetemi/draw_triangle/PLAN.md

 ## Event loop

-Simply push the game update function into the loop, then run the event loop until flushed.
+Event loop should post messages into the windows message loop.

+Game loop itself is still periodic, so it's easier to call it as-is.

 ## Display